-4.1.3.
+4.1.7.
 National Atmospheric Deposition Program (NADP)

 The purpose of the NADP network is to monitor primarily wet deposition at selected sites around the U.S. and its territories.
 The network is a collaborative effort among several agencies including USDA and the U.S. Geological Survey (USGS).
 Precipitation is the primary climate parameter measured at NADP sites.
+Mercury Deposition Network (MDN) sites are included in the NADP network.

-4.1.4.
-USDA/NRCS Snowcourse Network (NRCS-SC)
+4.1.8.
+USDA/NRCS snowcourse Network (NRCS-SC)

-The USDA/NRCS maintains a network of snow-monitoring stations known as snowcourses.
+The USDA/NRCS maintains a network of snow-monitoring stations in addition to SNOTEL (described below).
+These sites are known as snowcourses.
 These are all manual sites, measuring only snow depth and snow water content one-two times per month during the months of January to June.
 Data records for these snowcourses often extend back to the 1920s or 1930s, and the data are generally of high quality.
 Many of these sites have been replaced by SNOTEL sites, but several hundred snowcourses are still in operation.

-4.1.5.
-NWS Alaska Region Network (NWS-AK)
+4.1.9.
+Oklahoma Mesonet (OKMESO)